The Alumni Engagement Council

 2018 College Scholar; 2021 Graduate Scholar, Medical College of Georgia

-Sakshi Sehgal (she/her) is a third-year medical student at the Medical College of Georgia.
+Sakshi Sehgal (she/her) is a fourth-year medical student at the Medical College of Georgia.
 She graduated in 2021 from the University of Pennsylvania with a Bachelor's and Master's of Arts in Philosophy with a Minor in Chemistry, and in 2022 from the Rollins School of Public Health at Emory University with a Master's in Public Health in Healthcare Management.
 She is passionate about mentorship and public service and enjoys mentoring younger students and Jack Kent Cooke Scholars, particularly those interested in medicine and public health.
 During her free time, she enjoys spending time with friends, family, and her dog, as well as painting and trying new restaurants.

 BÉRÉNICE SYLVERAIN